-The uniform can be purchased from PSW (In person at Officer or online).
-Secondhand uniform items are available from the PTFA shop.
+The uniform can be purchased from PSW (In person at officer or online).
+Second hand uniform items are available from the PTFA shop.
 The PTFA sell second hand uniform on consignment from families.
 Please contact uniformsptfa@lakeside.vic.edu.au for more information.
-The secondhand uniform shop is open Monday 8.30 am to 9.30 am and Wednesday 2.30 pm to 3.30 pm.
+The secondhand uniform shop is open Monday 8.30am to 9.30am and Wednesday 2.30pm to 3.30pm.

-On casual days the dress standard is to reflect the values, ethos and tone of the College.
-Thongs and shirts that expose the shoulders or midriff shall not be worn.
+On casual day the dress standard is to reflect the values, ethos and tone of the College.
+Thongs and shirts that expose the shoulders or midrift shall not be worn.
 Being sunsmart on casual days is of paramount importance.